Absorb the Deep South's culture, food, music and history on this epic gap semester program around Louisiana, Alabama, Mississippi and Georgia!

 The program is a shared group experience.
 Join this program with an open mind and a willingness to work together with your group mates to make the program an amazing experience for the whole group.
 Additionally, the program will be as much about the inner journey of personal growth and learning about yourself as it is about what you will experience in the outer physical journey.
 We expect you to be open to learning and challenging your ideas and assumptions.

 Be prepared to spend a fair amount of time out in nature.
 You will spend a lot of nights camping, telling stories around the camp fire, breathing in fresh air and stargazing the night away.
 Other times, you will spend nights in comfortable, clean hostels and lodges.
-Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
+Laundry and Wi-Fi facilities will be available some days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 You’ll be at home in the United States with the comfort of foods you already know but we encourage you to try new foods and be aware that when you’re shopping and cooking for a whole group on a budget, you may not be able to eat the way you do at home!

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 All meals are included in the program cost.
 Food preparation, shared by all students, is fun, social and often a highlight.
 An average day on program would consist of the following:

 Regular food to expect: